 Thanks to the combination of French, British, and Caribbean cultures that have all had their place on St. Lucia, the landmarks on the island showcase where each group has had their place in making St. Lucia the country it is today.

-The following table enables you to get some key facts concerning a few the museums you might enjoy on the island.
+The following chart enables you to get a few details concerning some museums you might enjoy on St. Lucia.

 |Le Pavillion Royal Museum||--||0.6 mi.
 West-Southwest of Central Castries|